How to Get Freelance Clients: 7 Insider Tips to Help You Succeed

-- Ensure your quotes are clear (state what the client is, and isn't, getting)
+- Ensure that your quotes are clear

-- Use templates to cover all of the basics every time
+- Use templates to cover all of the basics

 - Keep your online profile specialized and showcase your expertise

-- Think twice before declining a project, sure you don't want to be involved?
+- Think twice before declining a project

 Real Reedsy requests examples

-4. Keep your quotes clear and concise
+3. Keep your quotes clear and concise

-5. Make templates your best friend
+4. Make templates your best friend